-The tomb of Ayatollah Khomeini is located to the south of Tehran near the cemetery of Behesht-e Zahra (the Paradise of Zahra).
-Construction commenced in 1989 and when completed the tomb will be the centerpiece of a 5000 acre development.
+The tomb of Ayatollah Khomeini is located to the south of Tehran near the cemetery of Bihisht-i Zahra (the Paradise of Zahra).
+Construction commenced in 1989 and, when completed, the tomb will be the centerpiece of a 5000 acre development.
 Included in the proposal is a university for Islamic studies, a seminary, and a shopping mall.
-A large plaza leads to the shrine, which covers a vast rectangular space designed to accommodate great numbers of pilgrims.
-Given its scale, the inclusion of a qibla wall and a maqsura the tomb resembles a mosque.
-Entrance is through a main security foyer.

-The sarcophagus of the late Imam is centrally placed under a gilded dome.
+The sarcophagus of the late Imam is centrally placed in the vast square pavilion.
+Above it is a domed vault covered in mirrorwork.
 The dome sits on a transition zone with two layers of clerestories decorated with stained glass tulips, the symbol of martyrdom.
-8 massive marble columns circling the sarcophagus support the dome and other more slender columns support the space-frame ceiling, which is also articulated with clerestories.
-Floor and wall surfaces are polished marble.
+Eight massive marble columns circling the sarcophagus support the dome.
 The sarcophagus itself is housed in a glass chamber with a metal grilled enclosure.